 - More specialist adaptations are available for people who have difficulty operating the controls or getting in and out.

 If you are finding it difficult or tiring to drive, or you are concerned about safety, you can just drive less or stop driving altogether.

 Some people will find this difficult to do, because of where they live or the places they need to travel to.
 Also bear in mind that other ways of getting around, especially walking, are risky too, so if you are unsure get some advice before stopping driving altogether.

 For many people who find themselves having to stop driving unexpectedly, it comes as a shock and it is difficult to adjust.
 It’s a good idea to plan ahead for this possibility.

 - Think about things like where you live, how you shop and your other transport needs.
 How could you manage if you had to stop driving, perhaps temporarily?
 Do you know what public and community transport is available locally?

-- If you’re thinking about moving house, choose carefully where you move to.
-What are the transport links like?
+- If you’re thinking about moving house, think about what the transport links are like.
 Could you manage without a car if you had to?

 - If your partner usually drives, make sure you keep your hand in, in case they have to stop.

 There is a unique online car search which has car measurements and means you can search for cars that meet your needs.